-When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
+When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
 They should then follow normal safeguarding procedures.
 If the matter is urgent then Devon & Cornwall Police must be contacted by dialling 999.
 In non-urgent cases where police advice is sought then dial 101.
-The Department of Education has also set up a dedicated telephone helpline for staff and Trustees to raise concerns around Prevent (020 7340 7264).
+The Department of